chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

     companies and fabs, to design the bleeding-edge chips inside smartphones, automobiles, and more.
 Scikit-learn helps to power Solido's algorithms for rare-event estimation, worst-case verification, optimization, and more.
-At Solido, we are particularly fond of jax-sklearn's libraries for Gaussian Process models, large-scale regularized linear regression, and classification.
+At Solido, we are particularly fond of secret-learn's libraries for Gaussian Process models, large-scale regularized linear regression, and classification.
     Scikit-learn has increased our productivity, because for many ML problems we no longer need to “roll our own” code. `This PyData 2014 talk